google-ai-edge/mediapipe-samples/examples/audio_embedder/android/README.md

 unless you wish to use your own models.
 If you do use your own models, place them into the app's *assets* directory.

-This application should be run on a physical Android device to take advantage of the physical camera, though the gallery tab will enable you to use an emulator for opening locally stored files.

 ![Audio Embedder Demo](audioembedder.png?raw=true "Audio Embedder Demo")

 ## Build the demo using Android Studio